Categories with Families: Unityped, Simply Typed, and Dependently Typed: Dependently typed categories with families

 It is fairly easy to prove that categories with attributes are equivalent to categories with families \cite{hofmann:cambridge}.
 This proof and several other proofs relating models of dependent type theory are formalized in the UniMath system by Ahrens, Lumsdaine, and Voevodsky \cite{AhrensLV18}.

-Cwfs were originally introduced \cite{dybjer:torino} because of the desire to represent the most basic rules of dependent types as a generalized algebraic theory, closely related to Martin-L\"of's substitution calculus.
-This was achieved by making the family of terms into an explicit part of the definition, and formalize the sets of types and terms and their substitution operations as a family valued presheaf.
+Categories with attributes predate categories with families.
+In fact categories with families were originally introduced \cite{dybjer:torino} as a modification of cwas.
+The main point of the change was to obtain a definition that can be expressed as a generalised algebraic theory with a transparent connection with Martin-L\"of's explicit substitution calculus formulation of dependent type theory.
+This was achieved by making the family of terms into an explicit part of the definition and formalize the sets of types and terms and their substitution operations as a family valued presheaf.
 In this way the pullback property of type substitution could be removed from the definition since it can be derived from the other part of the structure.